clanfear/CSSS508/docs/syllabus.md

 the free RStudio desktop version).
 The instructor can provide support with installing R or RStudio in office hours or over email.

-# Course Outline
+## Course Outline
-All topics are subject to change, however a tentative outline is as follows, with the last three reserved for topics requested by students.
-In terms with 10 class days, only two optional topics will be covered in class.
-A video lecture will be available for the remaining topic.

-**Lectures**

-1. R, RStudio, and Markdown Documents
+1. RStudio and Markdown
-2. Plotting with `ggplot2`
+2. Visualizing Data
-3. Manipulating and Summarizing Data with `dplyr`
+3. Manipulating and Summarizing Data
-4. R Data Structures
+4. Understanding R Data Structures
 5. Importing, Exporting, Cleaning Data
-6. Loops
+6. Using Loops
-7. Vectorization and Writing Functions
+7. Writing Functions
-8. Manipulating Text and Regular Expressions
+8. Working with Text Data
-9. Spatial Data and Mapping
+9. Working with Geographical Data
-10. Social Media Data
+10. Reproducibility and Best Practices
-11. Tidy Model Results and Advanced Data Manipulation
+11. Working with Model Results
+12. Working with Social Media Data